consfyi/data/README.md

   /// The human-readable name of the venue.
   venue: string;

-  /// The address of the venue, if it is a physical venue.
+  /// The human-readable address of the venue, if it is a physical venue.
   /// The granularity of this is not specified, it does not need to be exact.
 It should include the name of the country. address?: string;

   /// The locale of the convention as a Unicode locale identifier, e.g. "en-US".
   locale: string;

+  /// Translations for human-readable fields in different locales. translations?: {
+    [locale: string]: {
+      name?: string;
+      venue?: string;
+      address?: string;
+    };
+  };

   /// The GPS coordinates of the venue.
   /// This may be unset for e.g. virtual conventions. latLng?: [number, number];

-  /// If the convention instance has been canceled. canceled?: boolean,
+  /// If the convention instance has been canceled. canceled?: boolean;

-  /// The number of attendees for historical cons. attendance?: number,
+  /// The number of attendees for historical cons. attendance?: number;

   /// Sources this data is from. sources?: string[];